ddsky/api-league-clients/dart/doc/FoodApi.md

-final fillIngredients = true; // bool | Add information about the ingredients and whether they are used or missing in relation to the query. final addRecipeInformation = true; // bool | If set to true, you get more information about the recipes returned. final maxTime = 45; // int | The maximum time in minutes it should take to prepare and cook the recipe. final minCalories = 100; // double | The minimum amount of calories the recipe must have per serving. final maxCalories = 655; // double | The maximum amount of calories the recipe can have per serving. final minCarbs = 10.1; // double | The minimum amount of carbohydrates in grams the recipe must have per serving.
+final fillIngredients = true; // bool | Add information about the ingredients and whether they are used or missing in relation to the query. final addRecipeInformation = true; // bool | If set to true, you get more information about the recipes returned. final maxTime = 45; // int | The maximum time in minutes it should take to prepare and cook the recipe. final minServings = 1; // int | The minimum amount of servings the recipe is for. final maxServings = 8; // int | The maximum amount of servings the recipe is for. final minCalories = 100; // double | The minimum amount of calories the recipe must have per serving. final maxCalories = 655; // double | The maximum amount of calories the recipe can have per serving. final minCarbs = 10.1; // double | The minimum amount of carbohydrates in grams the recipe must have per serving.